Knotweed family

 A genus of about 40 species, native to subarctic and temperate regions of the Northern Hemisphere, southwards to Mexico, Iran, and Indochina.

-The generic name is derived from the Latin bis (‘twice’) and tortus (‘twisted’), like the English name snake-root referring to the twisted root of the common bistort (B. officinalis, below).
+The generic name is derived from the Latin bis (‘twice’) and tortus (‘twisted’), referring to the twisted root of the common bistort (B. officinalis, below).

 Bistorta affinis

 The leaves of this creeping, mat-forming, densely tufted plant are mostly basal, short-stalked, to 8 cm long, blade narrowly elliptic, mid-vein prominent, margin inrolled, entire or finely toothed, stipules papery, brown, to 2.5 cm long.
 Inflorescences are erect, cylindric spikes, to 7.5 cm long, borne on stalks to 25 cm high, flowers pink or purplish-red, to 6 mm long.
-The foliage becomes a lovely orange-yellow in autumn (see picture below).
+The foliage becomes a lovely orange-yellow in autumn (see picture at the top of this page).

 It is quite common on open slopes and in rocky areas, from Afghanistan eastwards through southern Tibet and northern Himalaya to Myanmar, growing at elevations between 3,000 and 4,900 m.